 If you develop a slow-healing ulcer due to diabetes, diabetic wound care can provide relief, prevent the infection from spreading, and reduce the risk of additional complications.
-At Birch Tree Foot and Ankle, fellowship-trained foot and ankle surgeon Jeffrey Weber, DPM, offers diabetic wound care to people of all ages.
-To make an appointment at the practice in Traverse City or Manistee, Michigan, call the nearest office or click the online booking tool today.
+Dr. Jeffrey Weber, DPM, offers diabetic wound care to all stages of healing.
+Offering both surgical and non-surgical options, Dr. Weber and specialized wound care staff find the best options to heal diabetic wounds.

 Diabetic wound care diagnoses, treats, and prevents foot and leg ulcers caused by poorly managed diabetes.